Search form

 Boxing Day

-• Make sure the person knows in advance what is going to happen.
+Make sure you or your loved one knows in advance what is going to happen.

-• It is possibly a good idea to have a more relaxed time with family as Christmas day its self can be very stressful, if it’s been a busy day with lots of visitors.
+It is possibly a good idea to have a more relaxed time with family on Boxing day as Christmas day itself can be very stressful, if it’s been a busy day with lots of visitors.

 Between Christmas and New Year

-This week can be difficult as many routines are out of place such as school or television schedules.
+This week can be difficult as many routines are out of place such as school, work or television schedules.

-• It can be difficult to fill time during this week.
-Perhaps they would appreciate activities they enjoy to fill up their time such as baking or going outside.
+It can be difficult to fill time during this week.
+Perhaps plan activities you or your loved one enjoy to structure those days such as baking or going outside.

-• It can also be a useful time to recover from the celebrations.
-If they are tired, allow them to relax.
+It can also be a useful time to recover from the celebrations.
+If you or your loved one is tired, allow time to relax.

 New Year